Finder makes money from featured partners, but editorial opinions are our own.

 Fees to watch out for include late payment fees and NSF fees.
 Learn more about the cost of personal loans.

 With the rise of online lenders, finding out a little about the lender in question can be a good place to start before you apply.
-Ensure the lender you’re applying with has a good reputation by reading independent reviews and checking with your local Better Business Bureau (BBB).
+Ensure the lender you’re applying with has a good reputation by reading independent customer reviews and checking with the Better Business Bureau (BBB).

 How quickly do I need the $3,000 loan?

-While online lenders can fund a $3,000 loan within 24 to 48 hours, they may come with higher interest rates and excess charges that banks or credit unions wouldn’t charge you.
+While online lenders can fund a $3,000 loan within 24 to 48 hours, you might pay higher interest rates and excess charges that banks or credit unions don’t charge.

 Tips to borrow $3,000 now